scalax/shino/README.md

 - Case 4

-You can use `shino.wrap` to lift your column.
-Then you can use method `map` and `zip` to manipulate the columns.
+You can use `shino.shaped` to lift your column.
+Then you can use method `fmap` and `fzip` to manipulate the columns.

 ```scala
 case class Friend(id: Long, name: String, nick: String, age: Int)